ooples/pine_script_docs/source/essential/Alerts.rst

 - When RSI crosses the centerline up, the *script alert* will trigger with the "Go long..." message.
   When RSI crosses the centerline down, the *script alert* will trigger with the "Go short..." message.
-- Because no argument is specified for the ``freq`` parameter in the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ call, the default value of ``alert.freq_once_per_bar`` will be used, so the alert will only trigger the first time one of the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ calls is executed during the realtime bar.
+- Because no argument is specified for the ``freq`` parameter in the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ call, the default value of ``alert.freq_once_per_bar`` will be used, so the alert will only trigger the first time each of the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ calls is executed during the realtime bar.
 - The message sent with the alert is composed of two parts: a constant string and then the result of the `tostring() <https://www.tradingview.com/pine-script-reference/v4/#fun_tostring>`__ call which will include the value of RSI at the moment where the
   `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ call is executed by the script.
 An alert message for a cross up would look like:
   "Go long (RSI is 53.41)".
-- Because a *script alert* always triggers on any occurrence of a call to `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__, as long as the frequency used in the call allows for it, this script does not allow a script user to restrict his *script alert* to longs only, for example.
+- Because a *script alert* always triggers on any occurrence of a call to `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__, as long as the frequency used in the call allows for it, this particular script does not allow a script user to restrict his *script alert* to longs only, for example.

 Note that: